 - Create a managed edge Kubernetes cluster.

-- Create a managed cluster with GPU-accelerated nodes and Create a dedicated cluster with GPU-accelerated nodes.
+- Create a managed Kubernetes cluster with GPU-accelerated nodes and Create a dedicated Kubernetes cluster with GPU-accelerated nodes.

-- Create a managed Kubernetes cluster that runs sandboxed containers and Create a dedicated Kubernetes cluster that runs sandboxed containers.
+- Create a managed Kubernetes cluster that runs sandboxed containers and Create a dedicated Kubernetes cluster that supports sandboxed containers.